-3.4 The Council is responsible for approving DPDs, upon the recommendation of Cabinet.
-Specific responsibility for the Local Plan within the Cabinet will be taken by the Portfolio Holder for Regeneration and Transportation.
+4.4 The Council is responsible for approving DPDs, upon the recommendation of Cabinet.
+Specific responsibility for the Local Plan within the Cabinet will be taken by the Portfolio Holder for Regeneration.
 Responsibility for approving the LDS rests with Cabinet, although there is delegated authority for officers to make minor changes and up-dates.
-Cabinet is responsible for approving the SCI and SPDs, as non-development plan documents.
-However, the CIL Charging Schedule will have to be adopted by a resolution of full Council.
-A working group of councillors has an advisory role in the preparation of Local Plan documents.
+Cabinet is responsible for approving the SCI and SPDs, as documents that are not part of the Local Plan.